michael-spengler/fairness/README.md

 If you are a guardian, wanting to bring this project to the next level, feel free to contact me via [telegram](https://t.me/danceplanner) or [twitter](https://twitter.com/Peer2peerE) so we can team up for a corresponding [cultdao.io proposal](https://app.cultdao.io/submitProposal).

+## Off-Chain Challenges
+Leveraging chainlink might be a good idea to connect the On-Chain and the Off-Chain world in reasonable ways.

+### CULT Food

+While centralized governments loose their power, they might want to cause chaos to give us some bullshit reasons to be able to introduce their fucked up CBDCs.
+They can cause such chaos e.g. by preventing people from finding enough to eat.

+So it might be a great idea to establish decentralized local food markets where people can pay with CULT, RVLT or Silver.

+CULT & RVLT shall cause fear for centralizing politicians etc.
+CULT & RVLT shall cause safety, hope and love for fair people

+In this respect, we might ensure that fair, reasonable people are able to be safe during the downfall of centralized governments.

+I would love to support prototypes paving the way to decentralized local CULT food markets.

+### CULT Police
+As soon as centralized governments are no longer in power, there might be some questions like:
+1. Do we need a (decentralized) police to enforce fairness in the new system?
+2. If yes: How would this be organzized / incentivized best?

 ## Supporting the Distributedness of our Movement
 ### Welcome Present CULT & RVLT